jentery/engl230/faq.md

 ![Poster](230.jpg)

-The image is in the poster is for Extremely Ok's *Celeste*.
+The image in the poster is for Extremely Ok's *Celeste*.

 ## Who Are You?